masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-default-ext ".rst")

-If you want to change to No help-mode from startup
+If you want to change to No help-mode from startup.

 	(setq easy-hugo-no-help t)